BarrySheldrake/barrySheldrake.github.io/_posts/blog/2018-02-12-plastic-free-valentine-s-day-gift.md

 ![Hearts hanging in a tree](/uploads/2018/02/12/Valentinesday-1.jpeg "Hearts in Tree")

 Valentine's Day can be a bit of a minefield for plastic packaging.
-Traditional gifts, like bunches of flowers and boxes of chocolates tend to be covered in plastic making it difficult to find an alternative.
+Traditional gifts, like bunches of flowers and boxes of chocolates, tend to be covered in plastic making it difficult to find an alternative.
 So here is your guide to a totally plastic-free day your loved one will remember!

  1. Treat your loved one to a romantic, candle-lit massage using a home-made massage candle.
 Sounds complicated?
 It's really easy - [see my articles](http://www.myunplasticlife.co.uk/articles/) for how to make your own!
  2. Get crafty - most cards seem to come wrapped in plastic, so to avoid this make your own!
 There are loads of ideas on pinterest if you need some inspiration.